Neerajjain311/Mind_Install/README.md

 # CareAR

-CareAR is a simple, easy to use, elegant AR app built using **Unity3D** :heart: and **ARCorePackage** :camera: which allows users to connect with an expert in case of any medical emergency and act based on their instructions in order to save the patient's life.
+CareAR is a simple, easy to use, elegant AR app built using **Unity** :heart: and **ARCore** :camera: which allows users to connect with an expert in case of any medical emergency and act based on their instructions in order to save the patient's life.

 ## Backdrop